If you’ve ever picked up a bottle of whiskey, chances are you’ve seen the word “proof” on the label. But what does it actually mean?

 Whiskey proof is a way to measure how strong liquor is.
 It started in the 1500s when the British used it for taxes.
 In the U.S., proof is twice the alcohol by volume (ABV).
 So, an 80-proof whiskey has 40% alcohol.

 The U.S. started using this system in 1848.
 They focused on alcohol percentage, not specific gravity.
 Today, American liquor labels must show the ABV.
-Some bottles may also show proof, but it’s not always required.
-For example, 86 proof whiskey has 43% ABV.
+Some bottles show proof, but regulations don’t always require it.
+For example, 86-proof whiskey has 43% ABV.

 Other countries have different ways of measuring.
-Canada and the European Union stopped using “proof” in the 1970s.
-The UK changed to ABV in 1980.
+Canada and the European Union stopped using “proof” in the 1970s, and the UK changed to ABV in 1980.
 For those interested in whiskey, exploring American whiskey varieties is a fun journey.

-In the United States, proof is always double the ABV percentage.
-An 80-proof whiskey has an ABV of 40%.
 Most whiskeys have an ABV between 36% and 50%.
-Premium American Whiskey and Old Tennessee’s Straight Bourbon have the highest ABV at 50%.
+Premium options like American Whiskey and Old Tennessee Straight Bourbon often reach the upper limit of 50%.

 Why Proof Matters for Whiskey Lovers